bayramgeldi/qurl/README.md

 # qurl
-Tiny Extension to create qrcode from url.
+Tiny Chrome Extension to create qrcode from url.